Owen Stephens

 Owen George Stephens (born 9 January 1947), also known by the nickname of "Noddy", is a New Zealand former rugby union and professional rugby league footballer who played in the 1960s and 1970s.
-He has the distinction of being one of only three players to have played international rugby union for both New Zealand and Australia.
+He has the distinction of being one of only four players to have played international rugby union for both New Zealand and Australia.

 Early life and family

 Stephens was born in Paeroa in 1947 and educated at Tauranga Boys' College.
 He is the son of Mortimer Stephens, a rugby league footballer who played in the 1930s for Auckland, St. Helens, Rochdale Hornets and Bradford Northern.

 Rugby union

 A wing, Stephens played for Bay of Plenty and Wellington at a provincial level in New Zealand, and for the Athletic Rugby Club in Wellington.
 He won a single test cap for New Zealand, playing in the All Blacks' 19–12 victory over France at Eden Park, Auckland on 10 August 1968.

 He left New Zealand in 1970 and switched codes to rugby league, but was not successful.
 He was reinstated back into rugby union while in Australia and played at club level for St. George, and represented New South Wales.
 He won five caps for Australia, playing against Tonga and Wales in 1973 and against New Zealand in 1974.
 Replacing Jeff McLean on the left wing, he was brought in for the second test against the All Blacks, on 1 June 1974 at Ballymore Oval, Brisbane.
 The match was drawn 16-all.
 He also played in the third on 8 June at the Sydney Cricket Ground which New Zealand won by 16 points to 6.
 He was only the second New Zealand international to subsequently represent another country against New Zealand.